 While teaching this chapter, tell the students that a mouse helps us to tell the computer what to do.
-Share with the students some uses of a computer mouse.

-Show the students that the small arrow moving on the screen is called pointer.
+Show to the students that the small arrow moving on the screen is called pointer.

-Make the students understand that there are two types of computer mouse:
+Make the students understand that there are three types of computer mouse: